 Platform.
 We perform all experiments on a 20-node cluster hosted on Google Cloud Platform.
-Each node is hosted as a n1-standard-8 instance with 8 vCPU (single hardware hyper-thread and chosen from 2.5 GHz Intel Xeon E5 v2, 30GB RAM, and 100GB storage.
+Each node is hosted as a n1-standard-8 instance with 8 vCPU (single hardware hyper-thread and chosen from 2.5 GHz Intel Xeon E5 v2, 30 GB RAM, and 100 GB storage.

 Dataset.
-The used datasets consist of: 1) a list of 4,532 web services' response-times distributed in 150 computing nodes across over 20 countries [35]; 2) one week throughput records that are derived from Dublin Microsoft Cloud servers [22]; 3) 51 collected techniques and policies for security improvements of Cloud-based services.
+The used datasets consist of: 1) a list of 4,532 web services' response-times distributed in 150 computing nodes across over 20 countries [35];1 2) one week throughput records that are derived from Dublin Microsoft Cloud servers [22]; 3) 51 collected techniques and policies for security improvements of Cloud-based services.2

 Workloads.
-In the following experiments, we assume that the customers prefer the highest security that Cloud-based microservices can provide, given by $g{c_i}^q = 1, q \in \{1, .., 8\}$ .
-To evaluate our algorithm, we firstly assign a number from 0 to 24 to each microservice, representing the local time period.
+In the following experiments, we assume that the customers prefer the highest security that Cloud-based microservices can provide, given by $g{c_j}^q = 1, q \in \{1, ..., 8\}$.
+To evaluate our algorithm, we first assign a number from 0 to 24 to each microservice, representing the local time period.
 Next, we randomly select n techniques out of total 51 techniques to each microservice and n is also randomly generated.
-In addition, we randomly generate four types of DAGs as workflows: The number of vertices in the DAG #w is selected from (50, 100, 150 or 200) and dependencies between vertices are randomly generated to simulate the workflow (e.g., the example in Figure 1).
-For each vertex 500, 1000 or 1500) microservices as the candidates.
+In addition, we randomly generate four types of DAGs as workflows: The number of vertices in the DAG #w is selected from (50, 100, 150 or 200) and dependencies between vertices are randomly generated to simulate the workflow (e.g., the example in Fig. 1).
+For each vertex within a workflow, we then randomly select #s = (100, 300, 500, 1000 or 1500) microservices as the candidates.
 We use different mappings of workflow and service configurations for the application (marked as App(w, s)) in our experiments.
 We deploy App(w, s) and set up the same initial population.
-Methodology.
-We firstly evaluate the security enhancement by comparing GA-Par with the SU (a generalized securityunaware method) and SA-Greedy (a greedy-based securityaware approach).
-Afterwards, the overall orchestration effectiveness and efficiency of our GA-Par (multiple slaves with two-phase parallelization) will be evaluated against other schemes: SGA (a standalone GA, running GA in a single machine) and HGA (a Hadoop-based Parallelized GA, following the elephant56 [32]).
-Since the setting-up of mapper and reducer in [32] is equivalent to our partition setting during the two-phase parallelization, we evaluate GA-Par and HGA under completely the same configurations for fairness considerations.
-Furthermore, we conduct the analysis of impact on the GA-Par efficiency by varying parameters such as diverse application scale, parallelization setting, etc. The scalability of the proposed method is also assessed by varying the number of machines.